 Food Storage Labels can be tricky to understand.
 Best Before & Use by Dates appear on nearly all our food.
-But what do they actually mean?
-Here's your quick easy guide.
-Understanding the difference will help reduce your food waste without putting your family at risk and save you significant money!
+But what do they mean?
+Understanding the different food storage labels will help reduce your food waste without putting your family at risk.
+It will also save you significant money!

-If you dropped £15 into your kitchen bin, you'd fish it out right?
-Yeah, of course!
+If you dropped £15 into your kitchen waste bin, you'd fish it out, right?
+Of course!
 But every week in the UK, the average family throws away about £15 worth of food.
 This amount is rising as food prices go up.
-Whilst some of that food will have gone off, but the crazy thing is that the majority of that £15 is still perfectly good to eat.
-That’s over £700 a year (WRAP 01/2020) Imagine how happy you’d feel if you actually found £700 in a bin sack!
+Whilst some of that food will have gone off, the majority of that £15 is still perfectly good to eat.
+That’s over £700 a year.
+Imagine how happy you’d feel if you found £700 in your bin!

-Why are we throwing away so much perfectly decent food, bought using our hard earned cash?
-Well, research says, it has a lot to do with our understanding food storage labels.
-Particularly the difference between Best Before dates.
+Why are we throwing away so much perfectly decent food?
+Research says, it has lots to do with our understanding food storage labels.
+Particularly the difference between Best Before dates and Use By Dates.

 It’s a big area of confusion for many of us.
-None of us wants to poison our families, so we err on the side of caution and throw away food that is perfectly good to eat.
-So here’s a quick guide.
+We don't want to poison our families, so we throw away perfectly good food out of caution.

 Use By Dates

-Use By dates are used on perishable foods like meat, fish, soft cheese and most dairy products that go off quickly.
-You shouldn’t eat these foods after the stated Use By date, even if they look and smell fine.
+Use By dates are used on perishable foods like meat, fish, soft cheese, and most dairy products.
+Foods that go off quickly.
+You shouldn’t eat these foods after the Use By date, even if they look and smell fine.
 Some harmful bacteria such as Salmonella and E.Coli for example, cannot be detected by smell or taste.

 Best Before Dates

 Best Before dates are very different.
 They are used on products with a much longer shelf life such as biscuits, jams, crisps, tinned foods...essentially everything else.
-After the ‘Best Before’ date, it is possible the food may not taste quite as good, or the texture may have altered slightly, but it will STILL BE SAFE TO EAT.
+After the ‘Best Before’ date, the food may not taste as good, or the texture may have altered.
+However, it will STILL BE SAFE TO EAT.
 The truth is, for the vast majority of food, you probably won’t even notice a difference.